fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 xfail_strict=true
 ```

-I’ll discuss pytest.ini more in Chapter 6, Configuration, on page 115.
+I’ll discuss pytest.ini more in Lab 6, Configuration, on page 115.

 ### Running a Subset of Tests